Top 10 Best NFL Wide Receivers of All Time

 17. Gary Clark

 18. Tim Brown

-Marvin Harrison has the most receptions in a season with 143 receptions, 20 more than the record set before him.
-He has more receiving yard than carter, he's better than T.O by far, he should be either number 2 or 3 on this list and definitely not behind T.O who probably has the record for most dropped passes.
-Marvin and Peyton are the best duo for a QB and WR since Joe Montana and Jerry Rice
+Marvin Harrison holds the record for the most receptions in a season with 143, 20 more than the previous record.
+He has more receiving yards than Carter.
+He's superior to T.O. by far.
+He should be ranked either number 2 or 3 on this list, certainly not behind T.O., who likely holds the record for the most dropped passes.
+The duo of Marvin and Peyton is the best QB-WR pairing since Joe Montana and Jerry Rice.

 Michael Irvin was one of the hardest working players on that Cowboys dynasty team.
 His leadership and talent helped that team to three Super Bowl wins.